 Language | Python | Python, Ruby, Perl, C#, Java, JavaScript, PHP |

-Scrapy is for web scraping and nothing else.
+Scrapy is specifically built for web scraping.
 It's a framework that packs all the tools, including extensions for collecting, cleaning, and storing data.

 While Scrapy is more desirable for large-scale web scraping, it only works with Python.
 This might make it less suitable if you don't have a Python background or want more language flexibility.